iinuwa/ruma-joke-bot-example/README.md

 A simple bot to demonstrate `ruma-client` functionality.
 Tells jokes when you ask for them.
 # Usage

-Create a file called `config` and populate it with the following values:
+Create a file called `config` and populate it with the following values in `key=value` format:
-- `homeserver`: Your homeserver URL
+- `homeserver`: Your homeserver URL.
-- username: The Matrix ID for the bot
+- `username`: The Matrix ID for the bot.
-- password:
+- `password`: The password for the bot.

 For example: